-- vi.
-Memorandum of Understanding (MOU)-Actual or potential FCOIs will be satisfactorily managed, reduced, or eliminated in accordance with this policy prior to accepting any award or starting non-sponsored research involving human subjects, or will be disclosed to the sponsoring agency for action.
+- subjects, or will be disclosed to the sponsoring agency for action.
 The approved resolution plan will be articulated into an MOU detailing conditions or restrictions imposed on the Investigator in conducting the project or in the relationship with the business enterprise or entity.
 The Institutional Official will produce the MOU for signature by the Investigator.
 Signed MOU copies will be provided to the Investigator's director/department chair and dean, and in the case of human subjects' research, to the relevant IRB. - vii.
 Monitoring requirements will be outlined in the approved management plan and articulated in the MOU with the Investigator(s).
 Monitoring will be ongoing until the research project is complete. - viii.
-Retrospective Review-Should ATSU identify an SFI that was not disclosed in a timely manner by an Investigator or, for whatever reason, was not previously reviewed by the University during the ongoing research project, and where the Institutional Official has determined that the undisclosed SFI constitutes an FCOI related to the research project, a CIRC will be convened and will implement a management plan within 60 days of identification of the SFI.
+Retrospective Review-Should ATSU-SOMA identify an SFI that was not disclosed in a timely manner by an Investigator or, for whatever reason, was not previously reviewed by the University during the ongoing research project, and where the Institutional Official has determined that the undisclosed SFI constitutes an FCOI related to the research project, a CIRC will be convened and will implement a management plan within 60 days of identification of the SFI.
 The CIRC also will, within 120 days of its determination of noncompliance, complete a retrospective review of the Investigator's research activities associated with the project to determine whether the research conducted during the period of noncompliance was biased in the design, conduct, or reporting of such research. - ix.
 Ongoing Research-When an Investigator new to the project discloses an SFI or an existing Investigator discloses a new or changed SFI, wherein the Institutional Official determines that the disclosed SFI constitutes an FCOI subject to management under this policy, a CIRC will be convened and will review the disclosure packet.
-ATSU will then implement a management plan within 60 days of submission of the disclosure. - x.
-Further, ATSU may determine that additional interim measures are necessary with regard to the Investigator's participation in the research project between the date of disclosure and the implementation of the University's management plan.
-Particular consideration will be given to any additional interim measures that ATSU's IRB deems necessary for the protection of human research subjects. - xi.
+ATSU-SOMA will then implement a management plan within 60 days of submission of the disclosure. - x.
+Further, ATSU-SOMA may determine that additional interim measures are necessary with regard to the Investigator's participation in the research project between the date of disclosure and the implementation of the University's management plan.
+Particular consideration will be given to any additional interim measures that ATSU-SOMA's IRB deems necessary for the protection of human research subjects. - xi.
 Mitigation Plan-If the CIRC determines during the retrospective review that the research was in any way biased, the CIRC will recommend a mitigation plan to the Institutional Official to address.
 The Institutional Official will notify the PHS awarding component of its determination and subsequently follow up with the mitigation report for the project. - xii.
-Public Accessibility of ATSU's FCOI Policy and Access of Disclosed SFI-ATSU will post its FCOI policy on the Institution's public web site.
-Upon request, ATSU will publicly make available information on any disclosed SFI that meets the following three criteria: 1) disclosed SFI is still held by the Senior/Key Personnel of an active PHS project; 2) ATSU determines SFI is related to PHS-funded research; and 3) ATSU determines that the SFI is an FCOI.
+Public Accessibility of ATSU-SOMA's FCOI Policy and Access of Disclosed SFI-ATSU-SOMA will post its FCOI policy on the Institution's public web site.
+Upon request, ATSU-SOMA will publicly make available information on any disclosed SFI that meets the following three criteria: 1) disclosed SFI is still held by the Senior/Key Personnel of an active PHS project; 2) ATSU-SOMA determines SFI is related to PHS-funded research; and 3) ATSU-SOMA determines that the SFI is an FCOI.
 Written information requests must be made to the Institutional Official, who will respond within five business days of receipt of request.
 Disclosed information will include the minimum elements as provided in the regulation.
-Any newly determined FCOI will be posted to the ATSU web site within 60 days of discovery.
+Any newly determined FCOI will be posted to the ATSU-SOMA web site within 60 days of discovery.
 The web site will be updated annually and information will remain available for three years from the date the information was most recently updated.